flyx/nix-flakes-go-plugins/part3.md

 `go118pkgs` is a function that, given a `system`, instantiates nixpkgs with the given system and our Go 1.18 overlay.

 `platforms` is a function that, given a `system`, shall give us a set of configurations for all target platforms we want to cross-compile to.
+A *configuration* will be a function that overrides the necessary parts of our `buildGoModule` invocation.

 `zigScripts` creates a derivation that contains the scripts `zcc` and `zxx` which are wrappers that call zig's bundled, cross-compiling clang (as described in [the article][6] mentioned above).
 This derivation depends on the `target` parameter, which is a [Target Triplet][7] that tells Zig about our target system.